vstkl/pdf-ocr-obsidian/README.md

 This is a workflow to automate the conversion of PDFs to markdown using the Mistral AI OCR API.
 It extracts text and images from PDFs and organizes the output into structured markdown documents with images properly linked using Obsidian-style wikilinks.

-> **New!!**: Now there is a Web Aplication that lets you upload your PDFs and get the markdown files, and even preview them before downloading anything.
-Check it here: https://markdownify.up.railway.app/
+> **New!!**: There’s now a web app where you can upload PDFs, preview the output, and download the Markdown files—no setup required.
+Try it here: https://markdownify.up.railway.app/

->If you want to host it yourself, check the [Web App](#web-app) section.
+Want to self-host it?
+Check the [Local Web App](#option-2-local-web-app) section.

->Another alternative is using the **Jupyter Notebook (`.ipynb`)**.
-Which was the first version of this project.
-Check the [Usage](#usage) section for more information about it.
+Prefer working in a python notebook?
+There's also a Jupyter Notebook version—the original version of this project.
+See the [Jupyter Notebook](#option-3-jupyter-notebook) section for more details.

 ## Features